AlexMedves/OneJump/README.md

 Overall, I didn't have too much trouble implementing everything so far, fingers crossed it stays that way.
 The values mentioned above are always subject to change, but I won't bore you with the exact values I use.
 If you really want to see the values, you can simply access them within my scripts and/or download the project to see editor specific set values.
 That's all really.
 Thank you for checking out my repo, I appreciate it.

+<H2>Version 0.01</H2>
+<H3>New Features: </H3>
++ All of the planets now have their own representative color.(Still have to texture them)</br>
++ I changed the game manager script so it doesn't handle the camera as well, giving the actual camera script a purpose. </br>
++ I started working on the timely addition of money.</br>
++ The game now knows what planet you have selected.</br>
++ Started working on Upgrade system scripts.</br>

+<H3>Description</H3>
+This is where the problems are now starting to rise, specifically because I do not know which script should handle what.
+I want the game manager script to be able to handle all of the necessary money values, and work in unison with the upgrade script.
+We will see what happens.